Warming Up Your IP Addresses Automatically

 What Is IP Reputation?

-Good reputation: If a server is known to send lots of good quality emails (messages that people do not consider spam-like), then the server’s IP address is looked on favorably by ISPs (such as Yahoo!, Google, Microsoft, etc.).
-Having a good reputation allows organizations to send large quantities of good emails that will be delivered to recipients.
+Good reputation: If a server is known to send lots of good quality emails (messages people do not consider spam-like), then the server’s IP address is looked at favorably by ISPs (such as Yahoo!, Google, Microsoft, etc.).
+A good reputation allows organizations to send large quantities of good emails that will be delivered to recipients.
 A server with a good reputation has an IP address that we call “warm” (think warmed up and humming along).

-Bad reputation: If a server is known to send junk or malicious emails (according to the recipients of the email), then many ISPs will throttle the emails, accepting only a few messages at a time.
-They may even flag emails as spam and not deliver them.
+Bad reputation: If a server is known to send junk or malicious emails (according to the email recipients), ISPs will throttle the emails, accepting only a few messages at a time.
+They may even flag emails as spam and not deliver them at all.
 A server with a poor reputation will need work to repair it.

 Warm Up an IP Address from No Reputation

-So, you have a new dedicated server and want to start sending a lot of email.
-The new dedicated server’s IP address is likely to have no reputation, so what can you do to warm it up?
+So, you have a new dedicated server and want to start sending a lot of emails.
+The new dedicated server’s IP address will likely have no reputation, so what can you do to warm it up?
 More importantly, how do you go from having “no reputation” to a “good reputation?”

 The IP address must be warmed up to achieve a good reputation.
 This process involves the following steps: